Skip to content

 Cedarling Components#

-• SparKV is an in-memory key-value store that support automatic expiration of data.
+• SparKV is an in-memory key-value store that supports automatic expiration of data.

 • Interfaces perform actions described above